nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 ## Tabs

-Allows you to add new document tabs and also hide and override default document to display specific information relevant to your users.
+You can add new document tabs and also hide and override default document to display specific information relevant to your users.

 A tab is created along with a corresponding element at the top of the main view.
 A tab can be activated under a set of conditions (for a specific user or document property such as group, type, permissions, etc.)
 Once activated, selecting the tab will display the corresponding view.